zeditor01/cdc_examples/C013_security.md

 <h2 id="#2.0">2.
 Configuring Authentication</h2>

-This sections provides worked example of the three configuration options for authentication.
+This sections provides worked example of the three configuration options for authentication using a separate Access Server.
+Should you wish to deploy an embedded Access Server, the principles in the examples below should be enough to see you right.

 <b>Important Note:</b> These three options are mutually exclusive for an installation of the access server.
 You must decide which option you want to use, and choose the appropriate option at installation time.